jhwilson/old-jhwilson.github.io/_posts/2014-12-22-Subtleties-in-linear-response-theory.markdown

 Wrong.

 Before explainging why this is wrong, let's give some further context to this linear response theory.
 The term $$- e^2/m$$ is actually the single particle term of what is known as the "diamagnetic" response to the conductivity when you add in more electrons (usually distributed in a Fermi distribution).
 This term persists in quantum mechanics, and no other terms appear to cancel it in the simplest case of $$ H = \frac{p^2}{2m} $$.
-In fact, while the math becomes more cumbersome, the solution we shall illustate below holds perfectly well for even the multi-electron system.
+In fact, while the math becomes more cumbersome, the solution we shall illustate below holds perfectly well for even the non-interacting multi-electron system.

 Now, at this point you may have guessed that there's something strange going on at $$\omega = 0$$ due to the fact that the electric field _accelerates_ the particle and doesn't just have a velocity response.
 At the $$\omega = 0$$ point, the _physical_ field $$E(\omega)$$ seems to necessarily be equal to zero in the gauge we have prescribed unless $$A(\omega) \sim 1/\omega $$ for small $$\omega$$.
 This would lead to a divergent $$j(\omega)$$, restoring our faith that the system is accelerating out of control.